 - 1. Conduct a site visit/inspection. - 2.
-Describe Historical Use using Sandborn maps or any other available resources as appropriate. - 3.
+Describe Historical Use using Sanborn maps or any other available resources as appropriate. - 3.
 Review the EPA's website for contaminant neighbors, noting nearby business with toxic contamination issues that have continuing violations.
 Further, additional assessment is required for businesses having remediation and/or fines.
-Conclude as nearby contamination risk. - 4.
+Conclude as to nearby contamination risk. - 4.
 Request an ESA if any situations make the preparer uncomfortable or suspicious of underlying contamination issues. - 5.
 Conclude with stated explanations and reasons for why an ESA is not needed.

-Radon Mitigation for Projects Involving Housing Activities
+Radon Mitigation for Projects

 Radon mitigation is included under Contamination and Toxic Substances of the Statutory Checklist.
 Designated by the nature of the housing activities, guidance below extends into the impact of the ERR on project implementation.
 A proactive approach will reduce liability potential for all vested parties.
-For more information, see Chapter 4.
+Radon mitigation is expected to follow State law (which includes radon mitigation for commercial spaces).
+Evidence of radon testing must be included in the ERR file.
+For more information, see Chapter 4 Developing Program Guidelines.